townmath/cisp400-reader/_sources/stack/queue.rst

 .. index::
    pair: graph; queue operations

-The defining operations of a :cref:`std::queue` are:
+The defining operations of a :container:`queue` are:

 push
    Add a new element to the back (end) of the queue.

 pop